WillNickols/WillNickols.github.io/content/authors/admin/_index.md

     date_start: 2022-08-01
     date_end: 2023-12-31
     summary: |
+      - Prepared original materials for and taught a weekly section to review and expand on class material
-      - Developed weekly section materials and an example midterm from scratch.
+      - Created an example midterm from scratch and held a review session in preparation for the class's first midterm
-      - Held review sessions and weekly office hours; 51/55 students rated “Excellent” overall, 47/49 “Excellent” for presentations.
+      - Held multiple weekly office hours
+      - In official student evaluations, 51 out of 55 students rated me “Excellent” (the highest rating) overall, and 47 out of 49 students rated my lectures and presentations “Excellent”
-      - Full teaching materials and student evaluations at github.com/WillNickols/Stat139.
+      - Original section and midterm materials and full evaluations including student comments are available from [GitHub](www.github.com/WillNickols/Stat139)

   - position: Undergraduate Researcher
     company_name: Buck Institute for Research on Aging